 "Strength and courage can sometimes be lonely friends, but those who dream walk in Faerie dust."

 A sorcerous school formed over untold millennia by extraplanar creatures of the same name, Faerie magic primarily reflects its creators' mindset.
 In other words, it mainly consists of spells intended to manipulate others, for the Faerie to deal with them on their own terms.
 And typically, the Faerie prefer to interact with other beings in a manner that reflects their own, imagined superiority.

 But why is Faerie one of the thirteen major schools of magic, you ask?
 This is because the Faerie are consummate shape changers, and have a predilection for wandering far and wide for their own amusement.
 Spread across the entirety of the multiverse, Faerie can be encountered almost anywhere, though those who encounter them (most often their victims) rarely know that they have met such beings.

 Most importantly, however, Faerie physiology is invasive.
-Charged with magic, their bodies allow them to interbreed with just about any living creature, who then passes that supernatural characteristic down to their descendants.
+Charged with magic, their bodies allow them to interbreed with just about any living creature, after which their child then passes that supernatural characteristic down to their descendants.
 Hence, in addition to the Faerie themselves, countless Fae crossbreeds and offshoots of these entities litter reality, which has the effect of bringing their magic along with them.

 The Faerie Wizard